alicarogojin/MEG_bimanual_squeeze/make_headmodel/changeheadpos_continuous_data/README.md

 ## Plan:
-1) dump hlc channels for each run
+1) dump hlc channels for grandDS
 2) read in hlc data, compute mean
 3) multiply means by 100
 4) construct commands to changeheadpos